What is Coaching?

 The manager/colleague may use their expertise and experience to help that person gain their perspective (mentoring), they may teach them the skills they need (training) or they may enable the person to help themselves using objective questioning and by providing support to the person (coaching).

-Some good definitions were recently created by a group of new managers at Snap-on Tools in the UK.
+A group of new managers recently created some good definitions at Snap-on Tools in the UK.

 “Helping people realise goals without telling them what to do.”